-Any child with (select all that apply):
+Any child with any of the following (select all that apply):

-- Mental health/behavioral problems not related to a physical or developmental disability (includes ADHD/ADD).
-This could be indicated by a Diagnostic and Statistical Manual of Mental Disorders (DSM) diagnosis, receiving mental health treatment, attendance in a special classroom because of behavioral problems, or currently taking psychoactive medication. - Developmental or physical disability, defined as a severe, chronic impairment that creates substantial functional limitations in three or more of the following areas of major life activity: self-care, language, learning, mobility, self-direction, potential for independent living, and potential for economic self-sufficiency as an adult. - Medically fragile or failure to thrive, defined as having a diagnosed medical condition that can become unstable and change abruptly, resulting in a life-threatening situation (e.g., uncontrolled diabetes, required use of monitor, child is non-ambulatory and requires 24-hour care, required nasal gastric or gastronomy tube, tracheotomy) or diagnosis of failure to thrive. - Positive toxicology screen at birth.
-Any child had a positive toxicology screen for alcohol or another drug at birth. - Delinquency history.
+Mental health/behavioral problems

+Problems unrelated to a physical or developmental disability (includes ADHD/ADD), which may be indicated by a Diagnostic and Statistical Manual of Mental Disorders (DSM) diagnosis, receipt of mental health treatment, attendance in a special classroom because of behavioral problems, or current psychoactive medication prescription.

+Developmental or physical disability

+A severe, chronic impairment that creates substantial functional limitations in three or more of the following life activity areas: self-care, language, learning, mobility, self-direction, potential for independent living, and potential for economic self-sufficiency as an adult.

+Medically fragile or failure to thrive

+A diagnosed medical condition that can become unstable and change abruptly, resulting in a life-threatening situation (e.g., uncontrolled diabetes, required use of monitor, non-ambulatory child who requires 24-hour care, required nasal gastric or gastronomy tube, tracheotomy) or diagnosis of failure to thrive.

+Positive toxicology screen at birth

+Positive screen for alcohol or another drug at birth.

+Delinquency history

 Any child in the household has been referred to juvenile court for delinquent or status-offense behavior.
 Status offenses that have not been brought to court attention but have created stress within the household should also be scored, such as children who run away or are habitually truant.